 Market risk is the risk that changes in market prices, such as foreign exchange rates, interest rates and equity prices will affect the Group's income or the value of its holdings of financial instruments.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimising the return.

 The Group buys and sells derivatives, and also incurs financial liabilities, in order to manage market risks.
-All such transactions are carried out within the guidelines set by the Committee.
 The Group does not apply hedge accounting in order to manage volatility in profit or loss.

 Currency risk